 - Heli-rescue support

-The full package cost listed was $1,950 USD, but I got in early and received a 15% early-bird discount, bringing the total to $1,657.
+The full package cost was listed at $1,950 USD, but I booked early and received a 15% discount, bringing the total to $1,657.
 I put down a $1,000 deposit to hold my spot.

 On top of that, Billa offered me free use of a pair of K2 Pontoons from their shop.
-They’re not the newest powder skis on the market, but they’re the exact same ones I’ve been skiing for years, and the same skis I brought with me from Colorado to Korea.
+They’re not the newest powder skis on the market, but they’re the exact same model I’ve been skiing for years, and the same pair I brought with me from Colorado to Korea.

-Not having to lug them all the way to India is a huge relief.
+Not having to lug mine all the way to India is a huge relief and will save me a ton on baggage fees.

 Added bonus: GPG is affiliated with Kashmir Heliski, and there’s an option to add heli-skiing for $200 per lap.
 I haven’t committed yet, but I’m tentatively eyeing two or three laps depending on the conditions and what’s left in the budget.
 The flexibility to tack it on without advance booking definitely has me intrigued.